fabric/fabric/sites/docs/upgrading.rst

   patch (but please check for a ticket first!)
 - **Removed**: explicitly *not* ported (no longer fits with vision, had too poor a maintenance-to-value ratio, etc) and unlikely to be reinstated.
-- **Mixed**: some combination of the above, such as a feature set that is partly ported and partly pending.

 Here's a quick local table of contents for navigation purposes: